Nominated Principal Applicant

 Andrea Olmstead, University of British Columbia

-SARS-CoV-2 Variants of Concern (VOCs) are becoming increasingly widespread.
-As VOCs have the potential to spread more quickly, resist therapeutics, escape vaccine-induced immunity, and/or cause more severe disease, more research is needed to understand their biological properties (i.e., mutation rate, infectivity, and pathogenesis) and how they respond to medical countermeasures such as antiviral therapeutics.
+As variants of concern (VOCs) have the potential to spread more quickly, resist therapeutics, escape vaccine-induced immunity, and/or cause more severe disease, this research aimed to understand their biological properties (i.e., mutation rate, infectivity, and pathogenesis) and how they respond to medical countermeasures such as antiviral therapeutics.

 Budget